tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 - `functional.portal.link*` (see `functional.yaml.gotmpl` for details) are going to be moved into the `theme.*` tree, we are also going to move the icons used for the links currently found under `theme.imagery.portalEntries` in this step.
 - We will explicitly set the [database schema configuration](https://www.xwiki.org/xwiki/bin/view/Documentation/AdminGuide/Configuration/#HConfigurethenamesofdatabaseschemas) for XWiki to avoid the use of the `public` schema.
+- `persistance.storages.oxConnector.storageClassName` and `persistance.storages.nubusUdmListener.storageClassName` will be templated in Helmfile requiring you to template them explicitly if their current default values differs from the global value set in `persistence.storageClassNames.RWO`.
+- The currently used Helm chart for Notes will be replaced requiring some config updates.

 # Automated migrations - Overview and mandatory upgrade path